How to use boiler thermostats and heating controls

 Smart thermostats are great for any home and easily connect up to your current boiler.
 They bring your boiler controls and thermostat together into one device and allow you to control your heating from your smartphone, wherever you are.
 So that you can make sure it’s comfy and cosy when you’re in and keep costs down when you’re out.

-With Hive Active Heating, our very own smart thermostat, you can set alerts, program, and change settings as and when you like.
+With a Hive Thermostat or Hive Thermostat Mini, you can set alerts, program, and change settings as and when you like.
 Set these using voice command, or remotely via the app.
 So when you’re on your way back from work, it’s a simple tap of a button and you can relax knowing a warm and welcoming home awaits.

 Another real bonus of smart thermostats is you can link them up to work together with your other smart tech.
 For example, sync with smart motion sensors, so that the heating wakes up when you do.
 Just remember that your smart thermostat needs to be installed in a spot that has good WiFi connectivity for it to work best.